 we can achieve up to 1500 magnification with the fluid displacement comparators.

-Due to the certain disadvantages, fluid displacement comparators are have limited applications.
+Due to the certain disadvantages, fluid displacement comparators have limited applications.

-The major one that the liquid will be expanded to the temperature rise so not suitable for all temperature conditions.
+The major one is that, the liquid will be expanded to the temperature rise so not suitable for all temperature conditions.